 (…existing texts…)

 dot11WURFDMAChannelSwitchImplemented OBJECT-TYPE SYNTAX TruthValue MAX-ACCESS read-only STATUS current DESCRIPTION "This is a capability variable.
 Its value is determined by device capability.
-This attribute when true, indicates that the STA is capable of switching the WUR channel for receiving WUR Beacon and WUR Wake-up frames that are transmitted in different channels (see 29.11 (WUR FDMA operation)).
-The capability is disabled otherwise."
+This attribute when true, indicates that the STA is capable of switching the WUR channel for receiving WUR Beacon and WUR Short Wake-up frames or WUR Wake-up frames or WUR Vendor Specific frames that are transmitted in different channels (see 29.11 (WUR FDMA operation)).
+The capability is disabled otherwise." (#7109)

 DEFVAL { false } ::= { dot11WURStationConfigEntry 2}